Product and Services3 Approaches to manage business health costs

 Myth 3: Narrow networks are restrictive.

-Employers know they need to offer health benefits to attract – and retain — top talent.
-Narrow network plans, by saving money while improving health outcomes, provide a way to contain costs without sacrificing care.
+Employers know they need to offer health benefits to attract and retain top employees.
+Narrow network plans provide a way to contain costs without sacrificing care, but because they’re comprised of local, community-based medical providers they’re best for a workforce who works at a single location and therefore lives within proximity to the job site/office.